Obra-Studio/shadcn-ui-kit/docs/src/routes/colors/content.md

 _Tailwind colors_

-We specifically tagged the colors in use.
+We tagged the colors in use visually.

 If you don't need them, you can safely delete the colors not in use.
 All neutral values are used, as well as 5 red values.